Getting your Trinity Audio player ready...

 This focus on humanity is central to DaVita’s culture.
 “We’re encouraged to be ourselves and make our work our own here, and I pass that along to my team,” Trujillo says.
 He uses his passions, like food, music, and sports, to connect with others and build rapport.

 But Trujillo offers his colleagues more than connection and understanding.
-He also provides robust options for career growth.
+He is also committed to scaling and enhancing robust options for career growth.
 DaVita has clearly outlined development pathways for employees at every level.

 Trujillo is working to shift that reality.
 He has been involved with various nonprofit groups and is now focused on organizations like Girls Inc., which provides mentorship in a pro-girl environment while advocating for policy changes that remove the social and systemic barriers girls face.